 Check out this great example from the Tony Robbins website:

-Case studies should be a mandatory category on your blog page.
+Case studies should be a mandatory category on your blog or landing page, too.
 However, asking clients to write a blog post about your product is also a good practice.
-This kind of review enables your customer to tell their narrative from their own point of view and shows readers that no one is speaking for them.
+This kind of review enables your customers to tell their narrative from their own point of view and shows readers that no one is speaking for them.

 There are also sites specialized for blog post reviews, and people go there to look for recommendations.
-Placing your product on a site like this can open a new audience for your product.
+Placing your product on a site like this can open a new audience for your company logo and product.
 Here’s an example from Techradar: